Eikichi Yazawa: 2000–2012: Period of musical challenges

-On September 19, 2009, 5 days after the day of his 60th birthday, he held the concert in Tokyo Dome, for the first time in 20 years.
+On September 19, 2009, 5 days after the day of his 60th birthday, he held a concert in Tokyo Dome for the first time in 20 years.
 Kyosuke Himuro, Hiroto Kōmoto, and Masatoshi Mashima joined as special guests to sing "Kuroku Nuritsubuse (lit. fill it with darkness)" with Yazawa.

-And on September 1, 2012, he hold the concert called Blue Sky, in Yokohama International Stadium (now as Nissan Stadium) to commemorate his 40th anniversary of his debut.
-In this live, former Carol guitarist Toshikatsu Uchiumi appeared as a guest to play a few Carol hits, including "Funky Monkey Baby", and their debut single "Louisiana".
+On September 1, 2012, he held the concert called Blue Sky, in Yokohama International Stadium (now as Nissan Stadium) to commemorate his 40th anniversary of his debut.
+Former Carol guitarist Toshikatsu Uchiumi appeared as a guest to play a few Carol hits, including "Funky Monkey Baby", and their debut single "Louisiana".

 2013–2021: Holding several Dome concerts, and the coronavirus pandemic

 From 2013 to 2016, Yazawa reduced the number of concerts on his annual tour.
-He mainly held the concerts in large cities like Tokyo, Osaka, Fukuoka, Nagoya.
-Instead of this reduction, he formed the band Z's with young musicians and hold the live in the provincial cities like Miyazaki, Shizuoka, Akita, and so on.
+He mainly held concerts in large cities like Tokyo, Osaka, Fukuoka, and Nagoya.
+Instead of this reduction, he formed the band Z's with young musicians and held the live in the provincial cities like Miyazaki, Shizuoka, Akita, and so on.

-In the Christmas of 2013, he started to have the dinner show called Dreamer in Grand Hyatt Tokyo.
-This show held in the Christmas season of 2014, 2016, and 2019.
-The version of Christmas Day of 2016 is released in Blu-ray and DVD on the following year.
+In the Christmas of 2013, he started a dinner show called Dreamer in Grand Hyatt Tokyo.
+This show was also performed in the Christmas seasons of 2014, 2016, and 2019.
+The one performed on Christmas Day of 2016 was released on Blu-ray and DVD the following year.

-On September 5, 2015, Rock in Dome, his 5th Tokyo Dome concert was held.
-The dome was filled with a full crowd of over 50,000 audiences.
+On September 5, 2015, he held Rock in Dome, his 5th Tokyo Dome concert.
+The dome was filled with over 50,000 people.
 For this concert, he filmed the video work of riding the motorcycle at the California area.

 In 2017, he resumed large-scale live tour, Traveling Bus 2017.
 This tour is named after 1977 concert tour Traveling Bus, which includes 1st Budokan live.
 This tour's band including Geoff Dugmore, Jeff Kollman, Guy Allison, and Snake Davis.

-In 2018, because his age is turning into 69 (the number 69 can be read as "rock" in Japanese), the tour called Stay Rock, was held in 5 cities, which includes his first concert in Kyocera Dome Osaka.
-The toured finished in Tokyo Dome on September 15, 2018.
-This live is aired on television.
+In 2018, because he turned 69 (the number 69 can be read as "rock" in Japanese), the tour called Stay Rock, was held in 5 cities, which included his first concert in Kyocera Dome Osaka.
+The tour finished in Tokyo Dome on September 15, 2018 and was aired live on TV.

 Two concerts in 2019 tour Rock Must Go On were canceled because of Yazawa's throat ache.
 That was his first time to cancel his concert.
 He successfully came back on the live in Sendai, and the tour was concluded in Osaka-jō Hall.
 He planned the extra concerts of this tour in 2020 but canceled due to Coronavirus pandemic.
 During the pandemic, he distributed three unreleased live on streaming service.

 Yazawa has been back on stage in the autumn of 2021.
 On the I'm Back!! -Rock is Unstoppable- tour, he held 31 concerts in 23 cities, including 4 concerts in Nippon Budokan.